Skip to main content

 Self-Consumption Premium (Prime à l'autoconsommation)

-One-time payment spread over 5 years, administered by EDF OA.
-Rate for 2026:
+One-time payment spread over 5 years by EDF OA.
+2026 rate:

-EDF OA is legally required to buy your surplus at a regulated rate, fixed for 20 years:
+EDF OA must purchase your surplus at a regulated rate, fixed for 20 years:

 Reduced VAT